♫ Listening to: I'm Perfect by Passion Pit ♫

 Vegan Flower Sherbet Ice Cream Directions

-Blend the sugar, coconut milk, vanilla, soaked cashews, and salt in a blender until smooth.
+Blend the sugar, coconut milk, vanilla, organic raw cashews that have been soaked, and salt in a blender until smooth.

 Chill the blended mixture (covered) overnight.